 Below are photos from a project at Federal Hall National Monument in New York City, 2010/11.
 Here we restored and recreated interior decorative finishes on the cast-iron doors and stair-rails.
 In collaboration with Craddock Painting LLC and AM Art Conservation.

 Below are photos from our project at the Hampton National Historic Site in Baltimore, Maryland, 2009.

 Below are photos of a recent project for the Veteran's Administration to inpaint and restore a monument at the Alton National Cemetery in Alton, Illinois in 2010.

 HISTORIC PRESERVATION AND FINISHES

-Below are photos from our most recent project, restoring and refinishing the front doors and overdoors of the Federal Hall National Memorial in New York City.
+Below are photos from a project to restore and refinish the front doors and overdoors of the Federal Hall National Memorial in New York City.